-Research activity is properly classified as University Research if the activity is supported by either of the following:
+Research activity is properly classified as University Research if the activity is supported by either of the following (1 or 2):

-a requirement to return any unexpended funds at the end of that period
+a requirement to return any unexpended funds at the end of the project or

-regular financial reporting (beyond an acknowledgment of funds),
+detailed financial reporting (beyond an acknowledgment of funds) or

 Cost sharing expenditures which are committed to be borne by Stanford rather than by the sponsor must be included in the OR base when the related sponsored activity is research.
 [See the section on committed cost sharing in RPH 15.3.]

 Sponsored Instruction is defined as teaching and training activities funded by grants and contracts from federal or non-federal sponsors.
 Sponsored Instruction includes agreements which support curriculum development as well as teaching/training activities (other than research training) whether offered for credit toward a degree or certificate, on a non-credit basis, or through regular academic departments or by separate divisions, summer school, or external division.